mixmastamyk/console/readme.rst

 it ends all styles and fore/background colors at once, where as ``fg.default`` or ``bg.default`` for example, resets only the fore or background to its default color.
-To avoid that responsibility,
+To avoid that responsibility
-and automate higher specificity (in what styles are deactivated), one may also use the call-form instead, where
+(while increasing specificity in what styles are deactivated), one may also use the call-form instead, where
 `it's automatic <https://youtu.be/y5ybok6ZGXk>`_: